Rapunzel (Tangled): Voice

-The filmmakers opted not to hire A-list celebrities to voice the film's main characters.
-Afterwards, the directors continued to audition hundreds of young actresses in the hopes of finding Rapunzel's voice, among them Broadway performer Idina Menzel, but none sounded quite right until they finally discovered singer and actress Mandy Moore.
-Describing the opportunity to voice a Disney character as "the ultimate fantasy", Moore was a long-time fan of Disney films.
-Initially, knowledge that the role was being heavily sought after at the time deterred her from auditioning in favor of avoiding disappointment.
-Once she made up her mind to audition, Moore "chased after" the role, auditioning for it twice.
-Because the film is a musical requiring its cast to provide both their characters' speaking and singing voices, all candidates were asked to perform one song of their choice in the style of a singer-songwriter; Moore, a professional singer herself, auditioned with Joni Mitchell's "Help Me".
-Child actress Delaney Rose Stein was eventually cast as a young version Rapunzel.
-According to co-director Byron Howard, Moore "has this great soul to her voice" as well as "this down-to-earth, girl-next-door quality that makes her everything you could hope for in a Disney heroine."

-Upon joining the cast of Tangled, Moore was initially unaware that the film was slated to be Walt Disney Animation Studios' 50th animated feature film.
-Since that time, she has received her ignorance with gratitude, explaining, "I feel lucky because I would've probably felt a bit more pressure had I known going into the recording process."
-Moore hardly worked with co-stars Zachary Levi and Donna Murphy, who provided the voices of Flynn Rider and Mother Gothel, respectively, never meeting Murphy and having only met Levi once to record their characters' duet "I See the Light".
-Moore was surprised to learn that she would be isolated from her co-stars against initial expectations that "we're all going to be chummy, hanging out at the studio laughing and going out to dinner together".
-Moore had little idea of what her character looked like because, in terms of visual aid, she was only provided with rough, incomplete sketches and storyboards, while "everything else had to be explained" by Howard and Greno.
-The majority of the images were created by Moore herself in her own mind.
+The directors continued to audition hundreds of young actresses to find Rapunzel's voice, among them Idina Menzel and Kristen Bell (who both were eventually cast as Disney Princesses Elsa and Anna in the Frozen franchise respectively), but none sounded quite right until they discovered Mandy Moore.
+A long-time Disney fan, Moore nearly deterred herself from auditioning because the role was heavily coveted at the time.
+Once she decided to audition, Moore pursued the role heavily, auditioning twice.
+Because the film is a musical, all auditonees were asked to perform a singer-songwriter style of their choice; Moore auditioned with a cover of Joni Mitchell's "Help Me".
+According to Howard, her voice possesses a soul and "down-to-earth, girl-next-door quality that makes her everything you could hope for in a Disney heroine".
+Moore barely worked with co-stars Zachary Levi and Donna Murphy, who voiced Flynn Rider and Mother Gothel respectively, never meeting Murphy and having met Levi only once to record their duet "I See the Light".
+Moore was surprised to learn that she would be working alone against initial expectations that "we're all going to be chummy, hanging out at the studio laughing and going out to dinner together".
+She had little idea what her character looked like because, in terms of visual aid, she was only shown rough, incomplete sketches and storyboards, relying on her imagination and the directors' input for "everything else".